AkosPaha/Material-ocean-gboard-theme/README.md

 /system/etc/gboard_themes

-Or just download from the Rboard Theme Manager app!!
+-Or just download from the Rboard Theme Manager app!!

 Enjoy!!